emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

      - Complete the **Token**, **Organization**, and **Bucket** settings according to the setup in [Install and Set Up InfluxDB](#install-and-set-up-influxdb).
 Note: If choosing InfluxDB v1, please complete the settings for **Database**, **Username**, and **Password**.
    - Determine whether to enable TLS.
 For detailed information on TLS connection options, see [TLS for External Resource Access](../network/overview.md#enabling-tls-for-external-resource-access).
 5. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the InfluxDB server.
 6. Click the **Create** button at the bottom to complete the creation of the connector.
-In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules and Sink to specify the data to be forwarded to Influx.
-For detailed steps, see [Create Rule and InfluxDB Sink](#create-rule-and-influxdb-sink).
+In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules and Sink to specify the data to be forwarded to InfluxDB.
+For detailed steps, see [Create Rule with InfluxDB Sink](#create-rule-with-influxdb-sink).

 ## Create Rule with InfluxDB Sink